hahaplus/ocrus0/README.md

 * denoise   Denoise result directory.
 * deskew    Deskew result directory.

+Config File is used to control the workflow and store intermediate result.
 You can check [config/sn.conf](http://192.168.140.36/snapnote/snapnoteocrcore/blob/master/config/sn.conf) as an example.

+* NOTE: Please make sure these directories in Config File exist.

 For example, if you want to do OCR for an image `img.jpg`, the OCR output directory is `ocr-output`, the OCR language is `jpn`, the you can run the following command: